 I really enjoyed trying completely new recipes with cooking techniques and ingredients I had never used before!
 It was a learning experience, and I mean that in a good way.
 In fact, we will be adding some new foods (like salmon, radish, Brussels spouts) to our diet now that we know some good ways to pair and prepare them.

 How much does it cost?

-That is way more than we spend on a normal dinner at our house because we cook from scratch with simple ingredients.
+Well, it’s way more than we spend on a normal dinner at our house!
+I’ll tell you that much!
+We keep our costs low by cooking from scratch with simple ingredients.
 If we used Blue Apron to regularly feed our family, we would spend our entire monthly grocery budget on just ten family meals!

 On the other hand, if we compare the price of Blue Apron to the cost of eating out at a sit-down restaurant, the meal delivery service doesn’t seem so expensive.
 The meals themselves are definitely restaurant quality and the ingredients were top notch.
 You would definitely pay more at a restaurant, even before considering gratuities.

 That’s up to you.
 It depends entirely on your situation.

 Blue Apron can be worth it if you’re looking for an experience and not just dinner.
 For us, it was like a private cooking lesson where we got to eat a restaurant quality meal afterward.

 If you’re consistently eating out because you just don’t have time for menu planning, grocery shopping, and cooking from scratch, the Blue Apron could certainly be worth the price.

 Blue Apron isn’t for everyone though.
 Here’s who Blue apron is not great for and who it is perfect for: